Sean-Dickey-thycotic-com/ssi-docs/qualys/index.md

 [priority]: # (1)
 # Introduction

-**Integrating Secret Server for Authenticated Scans**
+## Using Secret Server as a Credential Vault for Authenticated Scans

+Secret Server is an on-premise, web-based password vault used to help organizations properly manage privileged account passwords.
+Secret Server allows users to control access and automate password changes for a variety of enterprise resources.
+Organizations can easily deploy Secret Server to be more secure, reduce labor costs, adopt password best practices, and satisfy audit requirements.

-Administrators can add credentials to the Qualys tool for use in trusted scans without the use of a password management solution.
-Qualys can also use Secret Server as a repository for the accounts used for authenticated scanning.
-Using Secret Server means that all the credentials used for authenticated scans will be stored securely on-premises and will not leave the network.
+QualysGuard can use the Secret Server as a Credential Vault for the accounts used for authenticated scanning.
+Instead of adding individual credentials for trusted scans, the Administrator can use named records stored in Secret Server.
+There are several benefits to this approach:

+   * Using Secret Server means that all the credentials used for authenticated scans will be stored securely on-premise and will not leave the network.

+   * Password rotation can happen frequently and automatically as Secret Server performs the password changes and QualysGuard retrieves the passwords as needed during scans.

+   * Credentials can still be securely controlled in Secret Server with full auditing over their usage.